iamcapote/semantic_flow/docs/providers.md

 ## If Something Fails
 - Check the active provider actually has a key entered.
+- For REI Network, confirm you're using a unit/agent secret and that the request body doesn't override the unit unless instructed.
 - Try a simpler model (some free endpoints rate limit aggressively).
 - Re-run a single small node enhancement to isolate network vs content issues.